 PaCC champion awards

-Each year the PaCC present awards to professionals who have gone above and beyond the call of duty in their work with disabled children and children with special needs and their families.
+Each year the PaCC present awards to professionals, teams or organisations that have gone above and beyond the call of duty in their work with disabled children and children with special needs and their families.

 how it works

 The perfect way to say thank you for the great work done by people in Brighton and Hove.